robertjskelton/robertjskelton.github.io/_posts/2023-07-25-building-the-costco-northport-shed.markdown

 More 4x4s: $100

-Since this shed is under 100sqft and built on skids (4x4s) I did not need a permit, but I built this shed even stronger than the manufacturer recommends, because I want it to last a long time.
+Since this shed is under 100 sqft and built on skids (4x4s) I did not need a permit, but I built this shed even stronger than the manufacturer recommends, because I want it to last a long time.

 # Build
 [Shed Instructions](https://content.syndigo.com/asset/914492b1-a5ec-4edf-b7c4-27cd03a2d938/original.pdf)